 Caring for the Baby Parakeets

-You have two choices for rearing the chicks after they hatch.
+You have two choices for raising parakeets after they hatch.
 Either let the parents raise them, or hand feed them yourself.
+However, they will make tamer pet birds if they get used to being handled.

 Parakeet chicks are quite small and can be difficult for anyone but the most experienced breeder to hand feed.
 Many breeders opt to let the parents raise the chicks through weaning and just handle them daily once they are 14 days old in order to hand tame them.